lightning/bolts/01-messaging.md

 [BOLT #4](https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md),
 careful statistically driven synthetic traffic can serve to further bolster the privacy of participants within the network.

+Limited precautions are recommended against `ping` flooding, however some latitude is given because of network delays.
+Note that there are other methods of incoming traffic flooding (eg. sending odd unknown message types, or padding every message maximally).

 Finally, the usage of periodic `ping` messages serves to promote frequent key rotations as specified within [BOLT #8](https://github.com/lightningnetwork/lightning-rfc/blob/master/08-transport.md).